Hasan4825/RankingT/README.md

 #### The proposed two stream tracker
 The architecture of the proposed two-stream network: We learn class-specific weights to fuse classifiers’ outputs of the two networks.

+## The differences between RankingT and the proposed two stream trackers (RankingAF, RankingSF)

+1) Introduction of a novel dual-stream deep neural network architecture that uses both spatial and temporal features instead of using spatial features alone for tracking.
+2) Introduction of two fusion techniques to combine the scores coming from the spatial and temporal networks.
+3) Improving the performance of the ranking loss by using a hard ranking mining strategy;
+4) More experiments on new datasets including TC-128, UAV123, NfS and DTB70.
+5) A more detailed analysis of the recent related work on tracking (especially on tracking methods using spatio-temporal features).
 <img src="gfx/RankingOverall.png" width="750">

 ## Results